 Fast forward to the present, a new player has entered the field.
-The cluster of tech enthusiasts and companies in Austin, dubbed as the Silicon Hills, Austin is on its way to overwhelm the Silicon Valley.
+The cluster of tech enthusiasts and companies in Austin, dubbed as the Silicon Hills, Austin is on its way to overwhelming Silicon Valley.

 While the citizens see this as healthy competition within the states (which it is!), it is definitely not the case with tech enthusiasts.
 The Austin tech hub is the reflection of the culture that the land represents.

-There are ripples traveling across the tech world due to this emergence of a possible new tech capital in the country.
-It is not an understatement to say that Austin is the El-Dorado of the tech world!
+There are ripples traveling across the tech world due to the emergence of a possible new tech capital in the country.
+It is not an understatement to say that Austin is the El Dorado of the tech world!

 A positive change